sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-07-31-montenegro.md

 ![Alt text](/images/travel/PXL_20230804_103314326.jpg)

-With a lot accomplished before 3pm, we decided to check out the Adventure Park where the kids got to climb and zipline through the trees.
+With a lot accomplished before 3pm, we decided to check out the Adventure Park where the kids got to climb and zip-line through the trees.
 They of course loved it and even though Max wasn’t old enough, we was entertained enough running below them.

 ![Alt text](/images/travel/PXL_20230804_130101047.MP.jpg)